tonyzhao668/web_scrapping_challenge/README.md

 ### NASA Mars News

 * Scrape the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.
-Assign the text to variables that you can reference later.
+Assign the text to variables that can reference later.

 ### JPL Mars Space Images - Featured Image